The next big journey – visiting Cuba, Mexico, and New Orleans

 4. Check your Health Insurance

-Cuba requires a prove, that you have health insurance that covers all medical help, in case you need it.
+Cuba requires proof that you have health insurance that covers all medical help, in case you need it.
 Costs you probably could have, like hospital stays, costs for visiting a doctor and so on.
 So make sure to check with your insurances if all these things, especially in regards to Cuba, are covered.
 Request an insurance certificate, which confirms that everything is covered, ideally in Spanish.

 5. Check Immunization